-A case history reported in The Journal of hand surgery (3) discussed two cases of snapping wrists resulting from dorsal radiotriquetral ligament adhesions (ligament tears).
+A case history reported in The Journal of Hand Surgery (4) discussed two cases of snapping wrists resulting from dorsal radiotriquetral ligament adhesions (ligament tears).
 The dorsal radiotriquetral ligament or radiocarpal ligament is a ligament in the back of the wrist.
-In these two cases surgical debridgement was used to repair the ligaments.
+In these two cases, surgical debridement was used to repair the ligaments.
 Below we will offer a non-surgical option.

 Ligaments are strong connective tissue that attaches bone to bone and keeps the bones in place.
 When the ligaments are weak or lax, the bones start floating around.
 The tendons, which attach the muscles to the bones to provide strength in movement, also become stretched and are prone to tearing.
 Let’s also keep in mind the converse or opposite reaction.
 If the tendons are stretched, that will put stress on the ligaments to hold the bones in place causing lesions or tearing.